lkurlandski/MDALTH/README.md

 # MDALTH: Modular Deep Active Learning on Torch and Huggingface

-MDALTH is a modular library of active learning query algorithms and stopping methods geared towards torch and huggingface users.
+MDALTH is a modular library of active learning query algorithms and stopping methods.

+## Goals

+Our goal is to provide modular, framework agnostic query algorithms and stopping methods for active learning.
+Our secondary goal is to provide high-level wrappers to these methods for huggingface users to make active learning highly accessible.

 ## Status